bbauska/LFS170x/readme.md

 	width="50%" >
 &nbsp;
 <br/>
-   3. All changes or transactions to the ledger were announced to the group.
+<p align="left">   3.
+All changes or transactions to the ledger were announced to the group.</p>
 <!------------------------------------------------------------------------------------------------------------------------->
 <!------------------------------------- All Tribe Members Who owned the Rai Stone ----------------------------------------->
 <!------------------------------------------------------------------------------------------------------------------------->